 Investing in any non-U.S. securities or related financial instruments mentioned in this communication may present certain risks.
 The securities of non-U.S. issuers may not be registered with, or be subject to the regulations of, the SEC in the United States.
 Information on such non-U.S. securities or related financial instruments may be limited.
 Non-U.S. companies may not subject to audit and reporting standards and regulatory requirements comparable to those in effect in the United States.
-The value of any investment or income from any securities or related derivative instruments denominated in a currency other than U.S. dollars is subject to exchange rate fluctuations that may have a positive or related derivative instruments.
+The value of any investment or income from any securities or related derivative instruments denominated in a currency other than U.S. dollars is subject to exchange rate fluctuations that may have a positive or adverse effect on the value of or income from such securities or related derivative instruments.

-The author of this communication is employed by Westpac and is not registered or qualified as a research analyst, representative, or associated person under the rules of FINRA, any other U.S. selfregulatory organisation, or the laws, rules or regulations of any State.
+The author of this communication is employed by Westpac and is not registered or qualified as a research analyst, representative, or associated person under the rules of FINRA, any other U.S. self-regulatory organisation, or the laws, rules or regulations of any State.
 Unless otherwise specifically stated, the views expressed herein are solely those of the author and may differ from the information, views or analysis expressed by Westpac and/or its affiliates.